Academic Expectations

 The preliminary coursework leading up to the cross-disciplinary courses, e.g. Biochemistry, Cell/Molecular Biology, etc., will vary among colleges and universities, therefore the academic expectations as listed represent a sample of the courses we hope to see in our matriculants to the School of Medicine.

-Any courses taken at community colleges and are accepted at your home institution will also be accepted by Duke.
-In addition, Duke will consider AP coursework if approved by your undergraduate institution.
+Any courses that are taken at community colleges and accepted at your undergraduate institution will also be accepted.
+In addition, we will consider AP coursework if approved by your undergraduate institution.